10xJSChad/cmenu/README.md

 An example script is provided in this repository, the script covers all you need to know, as ```cmenu``` has no additional features other than what you see in the example script.

 Limitations:
 * The pattern matching is very barebones, it matches from the start of each entry, so "orang" will match "orange", but "rang" will not.
+Additionally, it's ascii only.

 ```
 usage: